stef/pbp/readme.txt

 Design goals:

- 1. use modern crypo based on NaCl
+ 1. use modern crypo
  2. provide similar functionality to PGP
  3. be extensible
  4. difficult to identify based on fingerprinting
  5. provide extensive testing
  6. strive for security

+Crypto

+Cryptographic primitives are based on the NaCl library from http://nacl.cr.yp.to.
+The KDF used is scrypt.

+PGP-like

+Provides basic public key encrypt/decrypt, sign/verify and secret key encrypt/decrypt modes, as well as the ability to sign, verify, list, generate, export and import keys.

 Extensibility